A many-body perturbation theory approach to energy band alignment at the crystalline tetracene-silicon interface: Many-body perturbation theory results

 The bottleneck in the numerical computations is computing the matrix inverse.

-Originally, the idea of the dielectric embedding in MBPT has been proposed to speed up the GW computations reducing sizes of the super-cell when computing $G$, $\chi$ and $\Sigma$ for organic molecules weakly coupled to metallic substrates \cite{Liu2019, Liu2020}.
-In this work, we use this method for another reason: to prevent the spurious charge transfer in DFT computations discussed in the previous section taking into account mutual dynamic electrostatic screening between Tc and Si slabs.
-The dielectric embedding leads to neglecting all the propagators that involve particle propagation between organic and inorganic semiconductors, keeping only diagrams where two semiconductors are coupled by exchanging virtual photons (see Fig. \ref{fig:feynmann}).
+Originally, this idea has been proposed to speed up the GW computations reducing sizes of the super-cell when computing $G$, $\chi$ and $\Sigma$ for organic molecules weakly coupled to metallic substrates \cite{Liu2019, Liu2020}.
+The dielectric embedding technique implies insulating slabs electronically neglecting all the propagators that involve particle propagation between organic and inorganic semiconductors, keeping only diagrams where two semiconductors are coupled by exchanging virtual photons (see Fig. \ref{fig:feynmann}).
 This follows from Eq. (\ref{sigma}) where the self-energy is expressed in terms of Green's functions for which both initial and final states belong either to Tc or to Si.
 In the dielectric embedding, the coupling between slabs is included into consideration only via the screened Coulomb potential given by Eqs. (\ref{chi}) and (\ref{hedin2}).
-This reduces errors associated with the basis set used in MBPT that is prone to a spurious charge transfer and allows us to obtain accurate results within the non-self-consistent G$_0$W$_0$ approximation.

-The comparison between the GW results for isolated slabs (diagram E in Fig. \ref{fig:edges_c09}) and the result computed with the dielectric embedding (diagram F in Fig. \ref{fig:edges_c09}) allows us to estimate the polarization that Si induces in Tc when two materials are in contact.
-This polarization can be quantitatively characterized by two quantities: $P_p=E_v^{G_0W_0/DE}-E_v^{G_0W_0/split}$ and $P_n=E_c^{G_0W_0/DE}-E_c^{G_0W_0/split}$.
-Since these quantities are defined by long-range dielectric screening effects, they are not sensitive to small local variations of electron density in the slabs and, therefore, should be more or less independent of the choice of the DFT parameters, such as exchange-correlation functionals and pseudopotentials.
-Consequently, the polarization $P_p$ and $P_n$, computed within G$_0$W$_0$ approximation with dielectric embedding, should be transferable and can be used as energy corrections that take into account the effect caused by slab coupling with any computational method applied to the isolated slabs.
+The DFT and MBPT results for the isolated slabs as well as the results with dielectric embedding are shown in Fig. \ref{fig:edges_de}.
+The comparison between the GW results for isolated slabs (diagram B in Fig. \ref{fig:edges_de}) and the result computed with the dielectric embedding (diagram C in Fig. \ref{fig:edges_de}) reveals the contribution from the mutual dielectric screening between slabs to the energy band alignment.
+Quantitatively these contributions can be expressed in terms of the polarization energies: